couchbaselabs/Couchbase-by-Example/05-android-recycler-view-animations/05-android-recycler-view-animations.md

 ## RecyclerView Rows

-Each row in the RecyclerView will have an `ImageView` and 2 `TextViews`:
+Each row in the RecyclerView will have an `ImageView` and 2 `TextViews`.

-	wireframe

 In the `res/layout` directory, create a new Layout resource file and call it `row_places.xml` and paste the following XML: